Weekly News and Events

 WRITING CHECKS: Checks to be deposited to the church’s bank account should be made payable to “Lutheran Church in the San Juans”.
 If you would like to designate your gift in any way, please note that in the memo line.
 Thank you!
 From your Financial Secretary.

 Email changes: Please contact Steve Simpson to make changes to the email distribution list for these notes.
+Please also contact Jonna, the parish administrator so that address and email changes may be saved for the church directory.

 Prayers

-Our Prayers – April
+Our Prayers – June

 General/Support: George and family (brother of Lilly Handler), Ann Brewer (caring for parents), Jim (son-in-law of Joan & Gordon Eustis), Scott and Marie, Mary, Steven, Rachel (friend of Lilly Handler), Ryan, Andrew and Andrew’s son Tre’vion (healing).